danielbrendel/dnyAquaShell/README.md

 ```

 ## Plugin API:
-* Plugins must be written in compatibility with C++
+* Plugins must be written in compatibility with the shell application.
 * A plugin needs to export the functions 'dnyAS_PluginLoad' and 'dnyAS_PluginUnload'
 * The first one is called when the plugin gets loaded.
 There you must implement all
   loading stuff.
 The function recieves the current shell interface version, a pointer